Why Nike’s Breaking2 Worked

 - And as an experience, Breaking2 was comprehensive.
 Using video and blog content, traditional and social media, the Nike app, and the live stream, audiences around the world were immersed in a unique, unrepeatable, brand experience, the effects of which are still being felt today.

 Breaking2 was a complete triumph.
 The meticulous, multi-level planning and execution, the vast investment of time and resources, and the masterful command of media attention and audience, resulted in a branded experience that we don’t yet quite have the vocabulary to describe.
 It’s been discussed as a sporting event, as an ad campaign, as a marketing stunt, and as a brand experience.
 In truth, it was all of those, and more.
-And, given Nike’s ability to execute long-term, complex projects, we can expect the effects of Breaking2 to resonate through the sport and marketing worlds for years to come.
+And, given Nike’s ability to execute long-term, complex projects, we can expect the effects of Breaking2 to resonate through the sports marketing and experiential worlds for years to come.